mrugges/flux-cluster/kubernetes/apps/kube-system/cilium/FORESTS_NODE.md

 - Cilium requires eBPF features that are limited in WSL2
 - See: https://github.com/cilium/cilium/issues/21542
 - The forests node affinity rules in `helmvalues.yaml` prevent Cilium from scheduling there
-- Flannel works reliably on WSL2 without kernel modifications
+- Bridge CNI works reliably on WSL2 without kernel modifications

+## Excluded Services

+The following services are excluded from running on the forests node:

+- **node-feature-discovery**: Has issues with limited hardware access in WSL2 (crashes)
+- **Cilium**: Not compatible with WSL2 kernel limitations

 ## Maintenance

-The Flannel CNI configuration must persist across node restarts.
+The Bridge CNI configuration must persist across node restarts.
 It's stored in `/etc/cni/net.d/` within the WSL2 instance.